 During a student's first year of study, they are encouraged to begin work on their career path.
 Seminars, informational meetings, the Myers-Briggs Type Indicator (MBTI) personality assessment and personal consultations are available to explain career paths and the job search process.
-Resume and cover letter writing assistance, the interview process with mock interviews, as well as what a new employee can expect on the first job are covered in special workshops presented throughout the year by the Career Advancement Center.
+Resume and cover letter writing assistance, the interview process with mock interviews, LinkedIn and special topics are covered in workshops presented throughout the year by the Career Advancement Center.

-Some Northwood curricula require an internship (400 hours) before completion of requirements for the Bachelor of Business Administration degree.
+Some Northwood curricula require an internship (400 hours) before completion of requirements for the Bachelor of Business Administration degree and the BBA/MBA program.
 The Career Advancement Center has a dedicated Internship Coordinator who works closely with curriculum chairs, employers, and students to aid in completion of this requirement, including the addition of new employer partnerships every academic year.

 Additional assistance is provided for students that do not require an internship, but wish to gain the experience in their respective field of study.
-Northwood has a dedicated online networking database, BlueLink, designed to connect upperclassman with Alumni for mentoring, internships, and jobs located at www.nubluelink.com.
+Northwood has a dedicated online networking database, BlueLink, designed to connect upperclassman with alumni for mentoring, internships, and jobs located at www.nubluelink.com.